 Their playlists work, in part, by altering brainwave activity to enhance focus, attention, and learning.

-Work with Your Biorhythm
+Work With Your Biorhythm

 Do this kind of task when you are most alert.

-Banish Distractions
+Eliminate Distractions

 If your electronic devices are ruining your ability to concentrate, take back control.

-Additionally, shut off notifications, uninstall apps you find addictive, and enable grayscale mode (like the screen on the right in the image below).
+Shut off notifications, uninstall apps you find addictive, and enable grayscale mode (like the screen on the right in the image below).

 There are also numerous apps that block distractions such as Cold Turkey, Freedom, and SelfControl.

-Stop multitasking
+Stop Multitasking

 One of the greatest distractions is one you inflict on yourself — multitasking.